Horslunde Church: History

 The church was in Catholic times dedicated to Saint lians.
 In 1379, Guds Legems Tjeneste in Horslunde Church is mentioned.
-Nothing is known about its ownership in the Middle Ages apart from the fact that the Crown had appointment rights to already prior to the Reformation.
+Nothing is known about its ownership in the Middle Ages apart from the fact that the Crown had appointment rights already prior to the Reformation.
 In 1686, it was presented to Peder Brandt of Pederstrup Manor.

 In 1725, it came under the authority of the county of Christianssæde when it together with Pederstrup transferred to Christian Ditlev Reventlow.
 In 1819, Daniel Smith was appointed as parish priest of Horslunde-Nordlunde.
 In 1820, he was appointed as provost of Lollands Nørre Herred and in 1829 also of Lollands Søndre Herred.
 He maintained a close relationship with C. D. Reventlow.
 In 1834, he transferred to Stege on Møn.

 On 1 April 1031, it gained its independence.

 Interior

 Christian Ditlev Reventlow is buried inside the church.
 C.D.F.
-Reventlow, Frederik Reventlow, Frederikke Charlotte Reventlow are interred in the surrounding graveyard.
+Reventlow, Frederik Reventlow, and Frederikke Charlotte Reventlow are interred in the surrounding graveyard.

 Churchyard

-The surrounding churchuard is inusually large and has most likely been expanded in all directions.
+The surrounding churchyard is unusually large and has most likely been expanded in all directions.

 Notable burials in the churchyard include: